ellenkoenig/datascience-co-learning/README.md

 * [Introduction to R](https://www.datacamp.com/courses/free-introduction-to-r) from DataCamp:

-* [R for Data Science](http://r4ds.had.co.nz/): An excellent to data science via R by two heavyweights of the R community, Garrett Grolemund and Hadley Wickham.
+* [R for Data Science](http://r4ds.had.co.nz/): An excellent introduction to data science via R by two heavyweights of the R community, Garrett Grolemund and Hadley Wickham.
+The book is broken down into 5 parts corresponding to steps in the data science process: Explore, Wrangle, Program, Model, and Communicate.
+You'll learn the "tidy" approach to data, and immediately use libraries such as `dplyr`, `tidyr`, and `ggplot2`.
+Some basic knowledge of R can be helpful, but isn't absolutely necessary.

 * [Advanced R](http://adv-r.had.co.nz/):